HugoDelval/client-fs/README.md

 - [x] Replication

-	Go with the robustest of *LizardFS*, you can easily specify how many copies you want of which files.
+	Go with the robustest of *LizardFS*, you can easily specify (cf configuration files & Docker) how many copies you want of which files.

 - [x] Caching